Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/instructions.md

 # Module 3 & 4 Assignment: A simple motor driver!
-This assignment combining two tutorial modules together: Microcontrollers series and FreeRTOS series.
+This assignment is combining two tutorial modules together: Microcontrollers series and FreeRTOS series.

 In this assignment, you will develop a __simple driver__ for controlling servo motor (MG996R).
 Don't worry about the complexity of writing a driver, we simpify a lot of things for you, you just need to implement few functions and be able to run your code!
 * For instructions on getting the code base, refer to [Code Base](#code-base)